SalomePlatform/hexablock/doc/cad.rst

 The CAD
 =======

 The geometry to mesh is defined by a set of independant shapes, these shapes are external referencies to the GEOM module of SALOME.
 The shapes of this set can be faces and/or solids.
+In Hexablock module you
+can:

+- use a geometry defined in GEOM module
-In Hexablock module you can import geometrical objects from BREP, IGES, STEP files.
+- import geometrical objects from BREP, IGES, STEP files.

 The TUI script to import geometrical objects from a BREP file is::